Larger Quantities, Lower Prices

 Crepe Myrtle – Lagerstroemia

 Crepe Myrtle Plants are plants that are widely known in the Southern religion.
 These plants are great for all year round seasons with their lovely colors.
-In the warm and fall weathers, the leaves show off their beautiful colors and in the winter the leaves shine green and frosty.
+In the warm and fall weathers, the leaves show off their beautiful colors, and in the winter the leaves shine green and frosty.
 The real name of the Crepe Myrtle is Lagerstroemia.
-Crepe myrtles are basically a group of deciduous and also evergreen trees and shrubs like bushes.
-A lot of these types of plants are found in Southeast Asia, in Northern regions of Australia, and also some parts of the Oceania.
+Crepe myrtles are a group of deciduous and also evergreen trees and shrubs like bushes.
+A lot of these types of plants are found in Southeast Asia, in the Northern regions of Australia, and even in some parts of Oceania.
 These plants are cultivated in the summer months all around the world.
 They are apart of the Lythraceae family also known as the loosestrife family.
-Surprisingly the genus gets its name from a Swedish merchant named Magnus von Lagerström, This person is also the director of a Swedish East India Company.
+Surprisingly the genus gets its name from a Swedish merchant named Magnus von Lagerström; This person is also the director of a Swedish East India Company.
 This company helped give Carl Linnaeus plants he was collecting.
 Because of the beauty of these trees and shrubs, people love to plant them all around.
 They are used both privately and commercially.
-Crepe Myrtle can grow in range and size from a small 3 feet tall but there are several that grow to be 30 feet.
+Crepe Myrtle can grow in range and size from a small 3 feet tall, but there are several that grow to be 30 feet.
 These trees also can lose their leaves in the winter time.
 These plants tend to grow at moderately fast speeds.
 They can grow from 12 to 18 inches per year.
-The shrubs can take a year or even two to become established although they can grow really quick once it developed a stable root system.
-These crepe myrtles are known to need to stay in locations that need a lot of sun.
+The shrubs can take a year or even two to become established although they can multiply once it developed a stable root system.
+These crepe myrtles are known to need to stay in locations that require a lot of suns.
 This is not a good plant for shaded areas.
 The regions with the most, strongest sun are best fit for this tress.